Critical Safety Information

 Vaginal steaming may cause the reversal of the following procedures and interventions: Endometrial Ablation, Tubal Cauterization, Essure, and the patch hormonal birth control that prevents pregnancy by thickening the uterine lining.
 If you are using any of these methods of birth control, please back them up before vaginal steaming.

-If you have any questions about steaming safely for your body, consult a Certified Vaginal Steam Practitioner in advance of starting a steam practice.
+If you have any questions about vaginal steaming safely for your body, consult a Certified Vaginal Steam Practitioner in advance of starting a vaginal steam practice.